callumc34/nodejs-discord-bot/README.md

 Firstly make a folder with an index.js in your commands location.
 ###### Note the folder name will be the name of the command!
-The default is the commands folder however you can add commands from any directory.
+The default is the commands folder however you can add commands from any directory using `bot.commandCollection.loadCommands(directory)`.

 To make your own commands you simply need to inherit the Command class from the command folder and build on this by making your own .run() function.

 There is a built in command checker in the command class called _run which checks privileges and argument length or you can make your own checker in your command class.
 Once the command is ran the commandCollection will emit a "ran" event
 ### Example bot command
 ```js